Radio sweeper

 A radio sweeper is a short, pre-recorded sample used by radio stations as segues between songs that give listeners a brief station identifier or promo, generally 20 seconds or less: "You're listening to the soft sounds of [NAME] radio.
 Easy listening throughout the Bay Area," for example.

-Dry radio sweepers are voice only—no music or sound effects—whereas wet sweepers generally contain sound FX (also known as "sonic", a global term for all sound effects and elements used in a sweeper.)
+Dry radio sweepers are voice only—no music or sound effects—whereas wet sweepers generally contain sound effects (also known as "sonic", a global term for all sound effects and elements used in a sweeper).

 Sweepers are also known as liners, bumpers, radio imaging, sweeps, station imaging, stingers, IDs, idents, promos, shotguns and intros.
 Most sweepers will have a voice over included on the audio.

+The term 'sweeper' can mean more specifically a louder volume type of promo usually announcing the station name or presenter or event.
+Promos as distinct from sweepers do not 'sweep in' or intended to wake up or jolt the listener or brush what is currently on air.
+On radio software used in studio software there are sweeper sections, promos sections, effects, intros, etc. Over time terms can get blurred, sweeper is a general term and a more specific term.